JanusGraph/janusgraph/RELEASING.md

 Release Steps
 -------------

-### Preparing Documentation
+### Release Documentation update

-Update version-sensitive files in the root and documentation sources in the `docs` subdirectory:
+1. Update version-sensitive files in the root and documentation sources in the `docs` subdirectory:

-* `docs/appendices.md`
+    * `docs/changelog.md`
+2. Update the configuration reference: `mvn install -DskipTests=true -pl janusgraph-doc -am`
+3. Build documentation: `mkdocs build`
+4. Zip documentation: `$ zip janusgraph-${JANUSGRAPH_VERSION}-hadoop2-doc.zip site`

-You may also need to update the following files in the main repo for any new or updated dependencies:
+4. You may also need to update the following files in the main repo for any new or updated dependencies:
     * `NOTICE.txt`

 ### Preparing the Local Repository